Corrugated Water Tank Maintenance

 How to Maintain and Inspect Your Tank

 Known for its extreme strength and long use-life, steel corrugated tanks still occasionally need maintenance and cleaning.
-In addition to protecting your investment, periodic inspection of your corrugated tank will also help keep your warranty active.
+In addition to protecting your investment, periodic inspection of your corrugated steel tank will also help keep your warranty active.
 See below for simple steps on how to maintain corrugated water tanks.
 Please consult your owner's manual to confirm specific requirements before performing maintenance on your corrugated tank.

 How to Maintain Steel Corrugated Tanks - The Basics